matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

 ## Authorization

 So far, we've implemented the authentication mechanism.
-Now we need to tell the framework **the rules that define which endpoints a user is authorized to access**.
+Now we need to tell the framework **the rules that define which endpoints an authenticated user is authorized to access**.

-Theoretically you could implement authorization by yourself.
+Theoretically, you could implement authorization by yourself.
 For example, you could use the `HttpContext.User.Identity.IsAuthenticated` property to return an error if the user is not authenticated:

 ```c#
 [HttpGet()]